toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 during DFS I track total sum, depth-weighted sum, and max depth, then apply a formula to compute the inverse-weighted result

+## 252. Meeting Rooms
+I sort all meetings by start time.
+Then I scan once and check whether any meeting starts before the previous one ends.
+If it does, there’s an overlap and I return false; otherwise true.

 # TO DO LATER
 ## 636. Exclusive Time of Functions